Header Image

 Speaker: Dr. Adam Kirton, Dr. Christoph Guger

-Moderator: Dr. Friedhelm Hummel
+Moderator: Dr. Brad MacIntosh

 Description: When the brain cannot recover function, one potential solution is to replace the lost function with a machine.
 Brain-computer interfaces (BCIs) can control robotic limbs and augment communication for individuals with aphasia or locked-in syndrome.
 Drs.
 Kirton and Guger will walk through the basics of brain computer interfaces and their potential for the future, as well as a demonstration of a BCI device.